andyancans/Trackify/README.md

         The ability to import .csv files and add holdings according to the transactions in the csv.
         </li>
         <li>
-        Fetching crypto transactions and amounts from API keys provided from cryptocurrency exchanges.
+        Fetching crypto transactions and amounts from API keys directly from cryptocurrency exchanges.
         </li>
         <li>
         Tax calculations according to provided transactions to help simplify taxes with cryptocurrency.